chang-group/bkit/docs/source/INSTALL.rst

-    This will install all BKiT dependencies, as well as provide you with tools for manipulating and selecting features from MD trajectories (namely, `MDTraj <https://mdtraj.org/>`_ and the PyEMMA
+    This will install all BKiT dependencies, as well as provide you with tools for manipulating and selecting features from MD trajectories (namely, `MDTraj <https://mdtraj.org/>`_ and PyEMMA's
     `coordinates <http://www.emma-project.org/latest/api/index_coor.html>`_
     package).

-3. Install BKiT from the Git repository using pip:
+3. Install BKiT from the GitHub repository using pip:

     .. code::